 - Programmatic guaranteed is automated while automated guaranteed requires human involvement.

 In short, the major difference between both processes is the execution.
-The word “guaranteed’ is important here.
+If we talk about similarity, the word ‘guaranteed’ is important here.
 Both the buyer and seller are guaranteed to get something out of the deal.

-We can’t ignore the fact that publishers are choosing programmatic direct over private marketplace and real-time bidding.
-And adding to the fact that Google is pushing programmatic guaranteed to their users, one can say, demand for guaranteed deals is going sky high.
+We can’t ignore the fact that publishers are choosing programmatic direct over the private marketplace and real-time bidding.
+And adding to the fact that Google is pushing programmatic guaranteed to its users, one can say, demand for guaranteed deals is going sky high.